BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/User_management_step_by_step.md

 ## 2. Checking user rights inside FTP session
-Since there is nothing you can do from your code to interfere with FTP sessions you can‚Äôt do anything about user access rights as well.
+Since there is nothing you can do from your code to interfere with FTP sessions you canít do anything about user access rights as well.

 ## 3. Checking user rights inside web session (a working example)